vianna-research/website/pages/01_workgroups/scheper/Guinea Pig Volume Model/Guinea Pig Volume Model.md

 | <font size = "2"> **User interface of the Guinea Pig Volume Model:** On the left, the user can define the “cochlear dimensions” for computation of the individual ST volume, which is displayed relative to the mean profile ± 1 SD of the present study (top left graph).
 The tool also requires the “CI dimensions” and “Insertion properties”, based on which the array model is generated (bottom left graph) and the remaining perilymph volume inside the ST is computed (top and bottom right graphs).
 The corresponding volumes are displayed in the right column of the user interface.  </font>

-[^1]: Grzybowski M, Malfeld K, Lenarz T, Scheper V, Schurzig D (2023): Optimization of pharmacological interventions in the guinea pig animal model – a new approach to calculate the perilymph volume of the scala tympani
+[^1]: Grzybowski M, Malfeld K, Lenarz T, Scheper V, Schurzig D (2023): Optimization of pharmacological interventions in the guinea pig animal model – a new approach to calculate the perilymph volume of the scala tympani [submitted]